SeanPadraicClaytonMcGrady/physifix2/README.md

 # Known bugs

 - Halves of both bodies don't work: The SVG representing the front & rear human models uses a transformation of the complete image on one side to produce the picture of the other half.
 Unfortunately, this means that copied half isn't interactive.
 - Sometimes the videos won't load.
 Supabase's free tier can take some time.
-Restart the app if that happens.
+Click on the Physifix logo at the top & try again after a few seconds.

 # Future features: